YDK-Solutions/ydk/README.md

 ## Python Requirements

-YDK supports both Python2 and Python3 versions.
-At least Python2.7 or Python3.4 along with corresponding utilities pip and pip3 must be installed on your system.
+Starting from release 0.8.5 YDK supports only Python3 version.
+At least Python3.4 along with corresponding pip3 utility must be installed on your the system.
 It is also required for Python installation to include corresponding shared library.
 As example:

- - python2.7  - /usr/lib/x86_64-linux-gnu/libpython2.7.so
  - python3.5m - /usr/lib/x86_64-linux-gnu/libpython3.5m.so

-Please follow [System requirements](#system-requirements) to assure presence of shared Python libraries.
+Please follow [Core Installation](#core-installation) procedures to assure presence of shared Python libraries.

+## C++ Requirements

 In some OS configurations during YDK package installation the `cmake` fails to find C/C++ headers for installed YDK libraries.
 In this case the header location must be specified explicitly: